redhat-ai-services/ai-accelerator/components/operators/cluster-observability-operator/operator/components/v1.4.0/README.md

-Pins the install to v1.3.4 of RHCL due to issues with 1.4.0.
+Pins the install to v1.4.0 of COO due to issues with 1.5.0.